Comment on page

 If you have no access to a dataset, you won't even be able to see that the dataset exists.
 It won't show up in search queries, and navigating to the dataset page will return a "Not found" page.
 This is for the case when the data owner only wants specific people to have knowledge of a dataset's existence — in order to see the dataset, the owner will need to directly share it with you.

-In addition to the properties of overview access, metadata access allows users to view variable names and summary statistics, as well as documentation sections limited to metadata access.
-They still cannot view, query, or export underlying data in any way.
+In addition to the properties of overview access, metadata access allows users to view variable names and summary statistics on tables, as well as documentation sections limited to metadata access.
+They still cannot view, query, or export underlying table or file data in any way.

 Sample access only applies to datasets that have sampling configured.
 If a user has sample access to a dataset, they will have data access to all sample tables, and metadata access to the corresponding unsampled tables.
 If only some of the tables on a dataset have a sample configured, the user will also have data access to any tables that don't have a sample available.